fabio2018spj/jade/README.md

-# jade
+#Mozart

-Baby IA for Music Purposes
+IA for Pets

-The main purpose is listen music and identify the genre.
-Could be listen something for check the meta data.
+Mozart is a single IA for Baby Cats